Ubume: Folkloristics

 Typically, the ubume asks a passerby to hold her child for just a moment and disappears when her victim takes the swaddled baby.
 The baby then becomes increasingly heavy until it is impossible to hold.
 It is then revealed not to be a human child at all, but a boulder or a stone image of Jizō.

-Many scholars have associated the ubume with the legend of the hitobashira, where a sacrificial mother and child "are buried under one of the supporting pillars of a new bridge."
+Many scholars have associated the ubume with the legend of the hitobashira ('human pillar'), where a sacrificial mother and child "are buried under one of the supporting pillars of a new bridge".